United-Codes/apexofficeedit-public/Wiki/(APEX) Document handling.md

 # Flows

 Creating, loading, and updating documents are the result of communication between the AOE host server and the plug-in through the plug-in Oracle REST service handlers.
-If the process is interrupted by PL/SQL error raised by the RESTful Service handler, the plug-in shows a user-friendly error to the end-user described in [RESTful service \ Error Handling](https://github.com/United-Codes/apexofficeedit-public/wiki/RESTful-service#error-handling).
+If the process is interrupted by PL/SQL error raised by the RESTful Service handler, the plug-in shows a user-friendly error to the end-user described in **RESTful service \ Error Handling**.

 **The flows described below are illustrative and should be considered as-is.**